RECOMMENDATION | Rosé

 At the end of the day, any rosé style will make a wonderful pair for your outdoor adventures.
 As you taste around the Walla Walla Valley, ask the winery teams what grape variety they use in their rosé, and while you’re at it, their favorite outdoor activity to pair with it!

+The Walla Walla 12 is a self-guided wine hunt designed to help you collect a 12-pack of wine to pair with all of life’s occasions.
 To learn more about the Walla Walla 12 and request your stickers, visit the Walla Walla 12 homepage.